thacherT1D/new-angular-curriculum/30 - Organizing Code/42 - Using resolve.md

 })
 ```

-Obviously don't commit and push that code 😜
+Obviously don't commit and push that code (because it'll just make things slow 😜) but it's good for testing locally.